-The Sports Coaching and Development course is designed to build your skills and knowledge base.
-It is suitable for learners who have a higher level interest in sports coaching or sports development.
+The Extended Certificate in Sport is designed to build your skills and knowledge base.
+It is suitable for students who have a high level of interest in sports coaching or sports development.
 You will study in both practical and theoretical settings to understand advanced concepts in various areas of sport.
-This flexible programme can be studied over one, two or three years and allows learners to progress into employment or higher education.
+This flexible programme can be studied over one, two or three years and allows students to progress into employment or higher education.

 Any achievements in BTEC Sport qualifications at Level 2 will only be considered if they are at Merit or Distinction grade.

-Learners will build a portfolio based around evidence generated by the various assessment methods in each unit.
-Learners can expect to be assessed through:
+You will build a portfolio based around evidence generated by the various assessment methods in each unit.
+You can expect to be assessed through:

 The course provides an excellent platform for progression to the: